See it in action

-When chat history context is requested, MemoryPlugin performs intelligent retrieval and summarization:- Query Understanding - Your query is analyzed by an AI to generate multiple search variations and extract temporal filters (like “last month”)
+When chat history context is requested, MemoryPlugin doesn’t dump raw chunks into your prompt.
+It retrieves and condenses:- Query understanding.
+Your query is analyzed to generate several search variations and extract any date filters (like “last month”).

-- Hybrid Search - Runs semantic (meaning-based) and keyword searches in parallel across your chat history
+- Hybrid search.
+Semantic and keyword searches run in parallel across your history.

-- Context Expansion - For each match, surrounding messages are fetched for complete context
+- Context expansion.
+For each match, surrounding messages are pulled in for complete context.

 Browser Extension